Olympus E-PL8 vs Sony A6600

 It is notable that the A6600 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-PL8 lacks such a headphone port.

 The A6600 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PL8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus E-PL8 better than the Sony A6600 or vice versa?
 The listing below highlights the relative strengths of the two models.